-Pet Spay and Neuter for Cats and Dogs in Muncie, IN
+Cat and Dog Spay and Neuter in Muncie, IN

 Along your pet’s path to a long and healthy life, they will need to be spayed or neutered before they reach maturity.
 We recommend spaying and neutering for both dogs and cats to prevent unwanted pregnancies and lower the risk of disease.
 Furthermore, animal overpopulation is still an issue not just here in Muncie, but throughout the country; spay and neuter surgeries play a tremendous role in reducing overpopulation and keeping shelters from overcrowding.